jpg-130/pinot-docs/users/user-guide-query/gap-fill-functions.md

 FILL\_PREVIOUS\_VALUE means the missing data will be filled with the previous value for the specific entity, in this case, park lot, if the previous value exists.
 Otherwise, it will be filled with the default value.

 FILL\_DEFAULT\_VALUE means that the missing data will be filled with the default value.
-For numeric column, the defaul value is 0.
+For numeric column, the default value is 0.
 For Boolean column type, the default value is false.
 For TimeStamp, it is January 1, 1970, 00:00:00 GMT.
 For STRING, JSON and BYTES, it is empty String.
 For Array type of column, it is empty array.

 We will leverage the following the query to calculate the total occupied parking lots per time bucket.